danklotz/openNotes/micro-reviews.md

 - [Mad Max: Fury Road](https://www.imdb.com/title/tt1392190/?ref_=fn_al_tt_1).
 A visual spectacle and actually a surprisingly cool premise.
 One of the best "car-movies" I have seen.
 - [Magic in the Moonlight](https://www.imdb.com/title/tt2870756/?ref_=tt_sims_tt).
 I do not like the movie too much.
 I like all the actors and the ideas are nice --- but I feel like the premise is not my pair of shoes.
 - ⭐️[Magnolia](https://www.imdb.com/title/tt0175880/?ref_=tt_sims_tti).
 A set of intricately interwoven stories.
 Hard to watch, and yet one of my favorite movies.
 So, i recommend to watch it, but not too often.
 There are some truly incredible performances to be seen.
-- [The menu](https://www.imdb.com/title/tt9764362/?ref_=nv_sr_srsg_0_tt_8_nm_0_q_the%2520menu).
-A comedy, horror thriller about fine dining?
-Yes, and a very good one at that.
-Super enjoable if you can stomack the violence.
-Recommendation.
 - [The Man from U.N.C.L.E.](https://www.imdb.com/title/tt1638355/?ref_=nm_knf_i4).
 A good agent movie with the actor from these awful new-age Superman movies.
 For my personal taste the movie a bit too much of a caricature and a bit too dynamic.
 But probably that is just me.
 - [The Matrix](https://www.imdb.com/title/tt0133093/?ref_=tt_sims_tt).
 Difficult now to see how influential this movie was.
 Albeit it did not age that well (partly because of the follow up movies, I think), Matrix is still great for what it was.
+- [The menu](https://www.imdb.com/title/tt9764362/?ref_=nv_sr_srsg_0_tt_8_nm_0_q_the%2520menu).
+A comedy, horror thriller about fine dining?
+Yes, and a very good one at that.
+Super enjoyable if you can stomach the violence.
+Recommendation.
 - [The Men who stare at Goat](https://www.imdb.com/title/tt1234548/?ref_=hm_tpks_tt_t_15_pd_tp1_pbr_ic).
 The trailer is better than the movie.
 The latter is rather mediocre.
-- [The Nice Guys](https://www.imdb.com/title/tt3799694/?ref_=tt_sims_tt_i_1).
-This is a great movie that a lot of time draws its comedic elements from reality.
-Which is great.
-Also the 70s feeling are just great.
 - ⭐️ [Midnight in Paris](https://www.imdb.com/title/tt1605783/?ref_=nm_flmg_dr_10).
 Great, great, great movie.
 Easy going, witty, funny, thoughtful but not too ensnared.
 Lovely setting.
+- [Minority Report](https://www.imdb.com/title/tt0181689/?ref_=nmls_mkdn).
+This is a cool action/sci-fi movie.
+It explores what societies would do with very good prediction machines --- which, I think, is still interesting to think about today.
 - [Mission Impossible](https://www.imdb.com/title/tt0117060/?ref_=nv_sr_srsg_4_tt_7_nm_0_q_mission%2520impossible).
 This is a very good action movie.
 It is super well structured, looks gorgeous, and there is always the right amount of tension there.
 Alas, it gave brid a whole series of not-so-good follow ups.
 - [Mission Impossible: Dead Reckoning Part One](https://www.imdb.com/title/tt9603212/?ref_=hm_fanfav_tt_t_18_pd_fp1_r).
 I cannot believe that I am writing this, but this is actually a good action movie.
 I the almost 3 hours run time I never felt bored.
 As strange as it sounds, but I am now looking forward to see the next part.
 - [Moon Knight](https://www.imdb.com/title/tt10234724).
 The series has a good start, but often gets lost details and boring settings.
 Overall mediocre.